codenotary/kube-notary/README.md

   namespace: "" # the namespace name to watch
   interval: 60s # duration of the watching interval
 trust:
+  org: "" # ID of the trusted organization, if not empty `keys` above will be ignored
   keys: # array of signing keys to verify against
    - ...
    - ...